 - Coaching works particularly well for weight loss, health behaviour change and stress management.

 - Counselling allows you a space to talk about how you are feeling without being interrupted or judged.
 Your counsellor doesn’t have all the answers, but together you are able to work through your problems until the answers become clear to you.

 - Counsellors work with people who have issues or concerns about their feelings and/or behaviours, emotional difficulties or intrusive thoughts, usually linked to past experiences or learnt behaviours.

 - The goals counsellors set with their clients may not be as obvious.
-Change can be instant but is more often subtle and noticed over a period of weeks.
+Change can be instant, but is more often subtle and noticed over a period of weeks.
 Counsellors may rely on their client’s self-report to determine if there is actual improvement in their feelings or behaviour.

-- Counsellors explore the reasoning behind the behaviour or feeling and look at ways to reframe, remove or develop new strategies and tools to overcome them.
+- Counsellors explore the reasoning behind the behaviour or feeling and look at ways to re-frame, remove or develop new strategies and tools to overcome them.

 - Counsellors help their clients reach life goals, even in the face of emotional distress or negative behaviour patterns.
 Giving clients fresh insight into themselves is at the centre of all counselling work.

-- Although counselling can be of benefit at any time of life, it is often taken during times of change or crisis.
+- Although counselling can be of benefit at any time in life, it is often taken during times of change or crisis.
 The catalyst to seek help is often the desire to remove an unhelpful feeling or behaviour.

 If you are still unsure which therapy will work for you, we provide a free 15 minute consultation to discuss in more detail.